usnistgov/NetSimulyzer-ns3-module/doc/source/colors.rst

 Color Types
 ===========

-Many of the visualizer3d models have configurable colors which are set using the following classes.
+Many of the netsimulyzer models have configurable colors which are set using the following classes.

 .. _color3: